louismerlin/solved/src/99_ashcan.md

 # Ashcan Challenge

-You can find the ashcan comic [here](https://www.blackhillsinfosec.com/rekcah/the-future-is-ashcan/) on bhis' website.
+You can find the ashcan comic [here](https://www.blackhillsinfosec.com/rekcah/the-future-is-ashcan/) on BHIS' website.

 On the second page you'll find six clocks, as well as 24 of the letters of the alphabet in a random order.